 SBA also allows refinancing of loans that are over 2 years old and when businesses meet SBA’s criteria.
 Loans must be secured by fixed assets.
 SBA 504 refi loans can extend the term and lower the interest rate of an existing loan.

 Appraisals should be addressed to BEFCOR and the U.S. Small Business Administration.
 If one of the three traditional approaches to valuation is not used, an explanation is needed.
 Appraisers must meet certain qualifications, and appraisals may need to meet specified industry standards.
+Additionally, occupancy, purchase price, and other details should be included.

-Projects less than $250,000 may not require an appraisal.
+Projects less than $500,000 may not require an appraisal.

 For projects with substantial construction or renovation, a letter from an architect or appraiser is required to state that the project was substantially completed according to plans.